NuteBurn/nuteburn.github.io/README.md

 ## Actions
 Theres a github action setup to rebuild the site at 06:30am UTC(12:30am CST) The yml file is in the .github directory.
-This keeps is mainly to keep the day counter in the currents.html updated everyday.
+This is mainly to keep the day counter in the currents.html updated everyday.

 ### Tokens
  * Settings > dev settings > repo token